Dodo: Behaviour and ecology

-Diet
+Diet and feeding

 A 1631 Dutch letter (long thought lost, but rediscovered in 2017) is the only account of the dodo's diet, and also mentions that it used its beak for defence.
 The document uses word-play to refer to the animals described, with dodos presumably being an allegory for wealthy mayors:

 In addition to fallen fruits, the dodo probably subsisted on nuts, seeds, bulbs, and roots.
 It has also been suggested that the dodo might have eaten crabs and shellfish, like their relatives the crowned pigeons.
 Its feeding habits must have been versatile, since captive specimens were probably given a wide range of food on the long sea journeys.
 Oudemans suggested that as Mauritius has marked dry and wet seasons, the dodo probably fattened itself on ripe fruits at the end of the wet season to survive the dry season, when food was scarce; contemporary reports describe the bird's "greedy" appetite.
 The Mauritian ornithologist France Staub suggested in 1996 that they mainly fed on palm fruits, and he attempted to correlate the fat-cycle of the dodo with the fruiting regime of the palms.

 Skeletal elements of the upper jaw appear to have been rhynchokinetic (movable in relation to each other), which must have affected its feeding behaviour.
 In extant birds, such as frugivorous (fruit-eating) pigeons, kinetic premaxillae help with consuming large food items.
 The beak also appears to have been able to withstand high force loads, which indicates a diet of hard food.
 Examination of the brain endocast found that though the brain was similar to that of other pigeons in most respects, the dodo had a comparatively large olfactory bulb.
 This gave the dodo a good sense of smell, which may have aided in locating fruit and small prey.

 Several contemporary sources state that the dodo used Gastroliths (gizzard stones) to aid digestion.
 The English writer Sir Hamon L'Estrange witnessed a live bird in London and described it as follows: